See What Visitors Do, Not What You Assumed

 Aggregated Data

-A lightweight JavaScript snippet tracks clicks, scrolls, mouse movements, and taps across hundreds or thousands of sessions into a single visual.
+A lightweight JavaScript snippet tracks clicks, scrolls, mouse movements, and taps.
+It aggregates hundreds or thousands of sessions into one visual.

 Instant Understanding

-Instead of parsing spreadsheets and pivot tables, you see where attention clusters, where engagement drops, and where visitors are doing things you never intended.
+Instead of parsing spreadsheets and pivot tables, you can see where attention clusters, where engagement drops, and where visitors act unexpectedly.

 Better Than Analytics Alone